Case Brief: Shayara Bano and others v. Union of India and others, writ petition (C) No. 118 of 2016

-Mr Kapil sibal first clarify that the shariat act 1937 does not codify substansive Muslim personal law but restate that the Sharia shall apply as a rule of decision to Muslim overriding any custom or usage to the contrary.
+In Shayara Bano v.
+Union of India, Mr Kapil sibal first clarify that the shariat act 1937 does not codify substansive Muslim personal law but restate that the Sharia shall apply as a rule of decision to Muslim overriding any custom or usage to the contrary.
 He asserted that object of the act was to overcome customs that discriminated against women in matter of inheritance.
 Moreover, since marriage is private contract and Islamic law, no state legislation can change it.

 Mr sibal refer to the constituent assembly debates to argue that the definition of law under article 13 does not include personal laws.
 He pointed out that the assembly rejected amendment that sought to include “and anything else” to the definition of law it considered and rejected the inclusion of such law under article 13.
 He suggested that the explicit mention of personal law in the concurrent list and its absence in article 13 demonstrate the constitution maker’s intention to exclude personal law.

 You can turn to the right to freedom of religious practice under article 25 clause 2.
 He argued that the constitution empowers Parliament to make social reform law on secular activities associated with religious practices.
 Hence, only after Parliament pass the law on the subject can a court assess its validity.
 Mr. Sibal suggested that collection of money in a temple an example of such secular activity.

 Mr. Sibal concluded arguments by claiming that Muslim women are not discriminated against triple talaq rule and may even benefit from immediate relief from bad marriages.
 He proposed four options for Muslim women to protect herself from the discriminatory use of triple talaq :

 - She may register the marriage under the special marriage act, 1954

 - she can insert conditions into the nikahnama to prohibit her husband from exercising a triple talaq

 - she delegate the right to talaq to herself